tldr-nyc/tldr-nyc.github.com/_posts/2015-02-26-staticadobe.md

 	Member "beep"
 	Member "beginPriv"
 	Member "browseForDoc"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: App\Init
 			Event: Console\Exec

 	Member "browseForMultipleDocs"
-		Security Priviledged for Method, Have a list of allowed Events
+		Security Priviledged for Method, have a list of allowed Events:
 			Event: App\Init
 			Event: Console\Exec